Salvantis/TriviaGame/README.md

 # TriviaGame
-JS assignment 2 - Trivia Game - By Peter Taillac
+JS assignment 2 - Trivia Game

 -30 second round timers
 -at the end of all the rounds press start to play again